-Basis for Relative Priority The need for housing for all households earning under 80% AMI is a critical need in the counties.
-Many low-income families are increasingly overburdened by high housing costs and are affected by inadequate housing inventory.
-The gap between the cost of housing and the amount that families can afford to pay for shelter is widening.
-Input during the consultation process emphasized the provision of quality, affordable housing with a mix of homeownership and rental choices for low-income households.
-Community input also indicated that, given the lack of affordable housing in general, affordable housing for special needs populations was increasingly difficult to obtain, and sorely needed.
-The Counties and DHS-BESSD allocate the HOME, HTF, ESG and HOPWA funds according to criteria emphasizing high priority activities, consistency with the Consolidated Plan, and project readiness.
-Priority Need Name Planning and Administration Priority Level High 11 Population Extremely Low Low Moderate Middle Large Families Families with Children Elderly Public Housing Residents Rural Chronic Homelessness Individuals Families with Children Mentally III Chronic Substance Abuse Veterans Persons with HIV/AIDS Victims of Domestic Violence Unaccompanied Youth Elderly Frail Elderly Persons with Mental Disabilities Persons with Physical Disabilities Persons with Developmental Disabilities Persons with Alcohol or Other Addictions Persons with HIV/AIDS and their Families Victims of Domestic Violence Geographic Areas Affected Rural Counties Statewide Associated Goals HA-1 Administration Description Provide appropriate, efficient, and effective administration and use of funds.
-Conduct housing study every five years to measure progress and needs of the housing market.
-In affirmatively furthering fair housing, entities receiving HOME, HTF, ESG and HOPWA funds will promote fair housing in its activities to ensure equal opportunity in housing.
-Entities will provide education and outreach through training for housing staff, landlords, tenants and the general public on federal and state fair housing laws.
-Additionally, entities statewide will update their respective Analysis of Impediments to Fair Housing Choice and implement activities to increase fair housing in Hawaii.
-Basis for Relative Priority Effective and efficient administration of the HOME and HTF programs are critical.
-Efforts to get the maximum use of limited HTF and HTF funds for the development of affordable housing are critical to address Hawaii's housing shortage.
-Entities will affirmatively furthering fair housing to ensure equal opportunity in housing.
+Extremely Low

+Low

+Moderate

+Middle

+Large Families

+Families with Children

+Elderly

+Public Housing Residents

+Rural

+Chronic Homelessness

+Individuals

+Families with Children

+Montally

+Populatio Chronic Substance Abuse

+veterans

+Persons with HIV/AIDS

+Victims of Domestic Violence

+Unaccompanied Youth

+Elderly

+Frail Elderly

+Persons with Mental Disabilities

+Persons with Physical Disabilities

+Persons with Developmental Disabilities

+Persons with Alcohol or Other Addictions

+Persons with HIV/AIDS and their Families

+Victims of Domestic Violence

+Geograp nic Rural Counties

+Areas Statewide

+Affected Statewide

+Associate HA-1 Administration

+Goals TA-1 Automistration

+Provide appropriate, efficient, and effective administration and use of funds.
+Conduct housing study

+every five years to measure progress and needs of the housing market.

+In affirmatively furthering fair housing, entities receiving HOME, HTF, ESG and HOPWA funds will

+D promote fair housing in its activities to ensure equal opportunity in housing.
+Entities will provide

+Descripti education and outreach through training for housing staff, landlords, tenants and the general public

+on federal and state fair housing laws.
+Additionally, entities statewide will update their respective

+Analysis of Impediments to Fair Housing Choice and implement activities to increase fair housing in

+Hawaii.

+Effective and efficient administration of the HOME and HTF programs are critical.
+Efforts to get the

+Basis for maximum use of limited HTF and HTF funds for the development of affordable housing are critical to

+Relative address Hawaii's housing shortage.
+Entities will affirmatively furthering fair housing to ensure equal

+Priority

+opportunity in housing.

-Table 51 - Priority Needs Summary
+Table 54 - Priority Needs Summary